-1. Call ahead.
-Call and make an appointment to speak with the chief or head of the police department and any local officers who patrol your area.
+Call and make an appointment to speak with the chief or head of the police department.
+You will also want to meet with any local officers who patrol your area.
 You can just go down to the station, but it’s better to make an appointment and go while things are calm.

-3. Make a list.
-Make a list of the legal rights your child has been violating (i.e., property destruction, assault, possession of drugs in your home, breaking local curfews, running away).
+Make a list of the legal rights your child has been violating.
+This list may include property destruction, assault, possession of drugs in your home, breaking local curfews, or running away.

-6. Request the same officer again.
-If the person you speak with agrees, ask if you can specifically request any of the officers you’ve met with to be the ones who respond to your call and come to your home if the need arises.
-Get names and business cards if they’re willing.
+Ask if you can specifically request any of the officers you’ve met with to be the ones who respond to your call.
+These are the officers you want to come to your home if the need arises.
+Also, get names and business cards if they’re willing.
 In taking these steps, you’re improving the chances of an effective response to your child’s behavior by the police.